| |

 I’ve made three substitute binders to help you get started.
 Best of all, they are FREE, and they’re editable.
 Click on the theme you want.

-If none of those themes is your thing or you want it to match your classroom theme, no worries.
-There’s an editable sub binder in each of my classroom theme packs too.
+If none of those themes appeal to you or you want it to match your classroom theme, no worries.
+Each of my classroom theme packs includes an editable sub binder, too.

 With a binder theme picked, you can customize each page with all of the information a sub could need.
 You might choose to add some additional stuff or take out some pages.
 Perfect!
 Make it yours.